ikalnytskyi/httpie-auth-store/README.rst

 Authentication providers
 ------------------------

-HTTPie Credential Store supports both built-in and third-party HTTPie authentication plugins as well as provides few authentication plugins on its own.
+HTTPie Auth Store supports both built-in and third-party HTTPie authentication plugins as well as provides few authentication plugins on its own.

 ``basic``
 .........